vishaljeth/assigment/README.md

 3. Distributed Version Control System :- Every developer has a full copy of the project with history.
 Changes can be pushed/pulled to/from others.

+# git branches?
+A branch is like a separate workspace where you can make changes without disturbing the main code.